Welcome to General Wellness Information at Our Lady of Mercy Academy.

 The advantages of competing in college sports are both immediate and lifelong.
 Participating in college sports provides opportunities to learn, compete and succeed.
 Student-athletes receive top-notch academic support, quality medical care and regular access to outstanding coaching, facilities and equipment.
 Student-athletes as a group graduate at higher rates than their peers in the general student body and feel better prepared for life after college.

 College-bound student-athletes preparing to enroll in a Division I or Division II school need to register with the NCAA Eligibility Center to ensure they have met amateurism standards and are academically prepared for college coursework.
-You can learn more about the three divisions here.
-For the most up-to-date information, please download this brochure.
+For the most up-to-date, detailed information, please go the Educational Resources site.

 Subscribe to the NCAA high school newsletter to get important reminders, helpful tips and links to resources for the high school community.